Public service announcement: China

-China's first PSAs in 1986 were about saving water and were broadcast on Guiyang television.
+China's first PSA was published in 1986, which was about saving water (title: "请君注意，节约用水", lit.
+'Please note: Conserve water.') and was made and broadcast on Guiyang television.
 In Hong Kong, terrestrial television networks have been required since National Day 2004 to preface their main evening news broadcasts with a minute-long announcement in the public interest which plays the Chinese National Anthem in Mandarin over various patriotic montages.
 (Note: Examples from 2009 and 2012.)